-A perfectionist, shy and intensely private, Ada Plante painted slowly and lived very quietly on a small inherited income; although she had attracted recognition as a student and young artist, her work remained relatively unknown.
-She first painted in a Whistlerian style of Impressionism, but in the last twenty years of her life she mastered Post-Impressionism, earning the admiration of fellow artists like Frater, Bryans, and artist and Age critic Arnold Shore.
+A perfectionist, shy and intensely private, Ada Plante painted slowly and lived very quietly on a small inherited income.
+Although she had attracted recognition as a student and young artist, her work remained relatively unknown.
+She initially experimented with impressionism but over time she became more interested in Post Impressionism, characterised by the use of simplified colors and definitive forms as well as abstract tendencies.
+In the last twenty years of her life she earned the admiration of fellow artists William Frater, Lina Bryans, and artist and Age critic Arnold Shore.

 Among a select group, she was called one of the best artists of the period.
 Shore praised her telling portraits ‘charged with a sensitive perception of character’.
 Her work was carefully constructed to give lightness and harmony to complex analyses of form and colour, offset with seemingly casual strokes of pure colour.

 Ada May Plante was born on 4 October 1875, at Temuka, New Zealand.
 She moved with her family to Australia in 1888 and settled in Melbourne.
 Plante studied at the Victorian National Gallery schools in 1894-99, under Bernard Hall and Frederick McCubbin, winning prizes for drawing in 1894, 1895 and 1896, and first place for still-life painting in 1898.
 Her contemporaries were George Bell, Margaret Preston, Hugh Ramsay and Max Meldrum.